sheamusmcg/LLM-Explainer/README.md

 Try it here: https://llm-explainer.streamlit.app/

-An an interactive teaching app that lets you look inside a real language model (DistilGPT-2) as it processes text — from raw input to generated output.
+An interactive teaching app that lets you look inside a real language model (DistilGPT-2) as it processes text — from raw input to generated output.

 Built with Streamlit and Hugging Face Transformers.